This lesson helps you understand what a verb in English is, how many types of verbs we have, and how we use and identify them in a sentence.

 |Do||We did what we could.||We did well in the game.|

 Now, we know what a verb is, different types of verbs in English, and how to use them in a sentence correctly.
-Do share your question, doubt, or feedback in the comment section, and share the post with others to help.
+Feel free to share your question, doubt, or feedback in the comment section, and also, share the post with the people that need it.